What Is a Fume Hood?

 Choosing a Fume Hood

 Depending on the nature of the work being performed in your facility, there are a variety of fume hoods to fit your particular needs.
-At OnePointe Solutions, we specialize in helping our clients choose high-quality lab furniture based on their specific requirements, which includes a range of fume hoods built for labs in virtually every industry.
+At OnePointe Solutions, we specialize in helping our clients choose high-quality lab furniture based on their specific requirements, including fume hoods built for labs in virtually every industry.

-Our design and consulting team assess our clients’ unique needs, then makes suggestions for custom solutions to create safe, efficient workspaces.
+Our design and consulting team assesses our client’s needs and suggests custom solutions to create safe, efficient workspaces.

 • Ductless filtered hoods utilize carbon and HEPA filters to clean contaminated air before releasing it back into the lab environment